-Customers love customisation.
+Customers love customization.
 They expect a certain level of personalisation when they do business with a brand.
-In fact, 91% of consumers are more likely to shop with brands that provide personalised offers and recommendations.
+In fact, 91% of consumers are more likely to shop with brands that provide personalized offers and recommendations.
 Tracking a customer’s past browsing history can help businesses to offer products tailored to their preferences.
-Platforms like Autopilot and Shopify can ease the process of personalised marketing by automatically tracking and segmenting customers on the basis of key data points such as product page views, add to cart, and purchases.
+Platforms like Autopilot and Shopify can ease the process of personalized marketing by automatically tracking and segmenting customers on the basis of key data points such as product page views, add to cart, and purchases.

 Celebrate user milestones

 Sending customers milestones emails or messages is a great way to engage them.
 Such initiatives give customers a sense of achievement and incentivize them to continue purchasing.
 A higher level of engagement leads to more loyalty, thereby reducing churn rates.

 It’s important to talk to your loyal customers and gather their feedback.
 Also, it makes customers feel like they are valued and being heard by businesses they support.
 Customer feedback is essential to improve the overall customer experience.
 Better customer experience will automatically engage more customers, and reduce the likelihood of them churning.
 Companies use Net Promoter Score (NPS) as a metric to measure brand loyalty.
 Knowing where you stand with your customers in terms of loyalty can help marketers to optimize their marketing strategy and improve retention.
 It’s vital not just to collect feedback, but also to act on them.
 This will ultimately help you to create a user-driven product or service.